rotanov/fefu-mmorpg-protocol/README.md

 Request of a clent performing an attack at a specified coordinates in a global map space.

+Attack request is deprectaed and will be removed from next version of protocol.
+Use `use` with id of equipped weapon instead.

 ### Request

     action: attack